 (9) The carrier must:

-(a) tell the Secretary, when notifying the Secretary, that the carrier has the agreement with the Director or Chairperson; and
+(a) tell the Secretary, when notifying the Secretary, that the carrier has the agreement with the Director ; and

-(b) give the Secretary a copy of any notification the carrier has already given to the Director or Chairperson under the agreement.
+(b) give the Secretary a copy of any notification the carrier has already given to the Director under the agreement.

 4.19 Notification agreements

-(1) A carrier must give a copy of each agreement entered into by the carrier under sections 4.16 to 4.18 to the ACA within 30 business days after entering into the agreement.
+(1) A carrier must give a copy of each agreement entered into by the carrier under sections 4.16 to 4.18 to the ACMA within 30 business days after entering into the agreement.

 (2) The carrier must comply with the agreement.